robuno/instagram-follower-following-scraper/README.md

 ### Determining the Target Account
 If it is required to access followers of another account instead of the followers of the account you are logged in, change the content of "gotouser.txt".

 Otherwise, there must not have content in this "gotouser.txt" file.
-Program will create the list of followers/following of the account which is in "user.txt".
+The program will create the list of followers/following of the account which is in "user.txt".

 "user.txt" file must include username in the first line and the password in the second line.